 When you have an attic service professional audit your home, they may find that your attic requires more insulation and venting.
 Heat rises, and when it does, it moves towards cooler air.
 This means that when your attic gets hot, it can seep into your living spaces.
 When your attic is properly insulated, it can help keep the hot air from permeating into the second floor.

 Gaps and holes in the insulation can be a cause of excessive heat on the second floor of your home.
 When more insulation is added into the attic, you may find that your heat issues on the second floor are alleviated.
 An attic services professional may also recommend installing an attic fan, which will help circulate the air and cool down your second floor.
-An attic fan moves large amounts of air around.
+An attic fan moves large amounts of air around, also helping to prevent your attic from overheating.
 It will draw in cooler outside air to reduce the heat in your home.

 Call Attic Projects to Finally Cool Your Second Floor